syeddsherazi/dolphin-challenge/README.md

     * Display Card ( In order to make it reusable in similar requirements )
     * Description Box ( In order to make it reusable in similar requirements )
   * Line Break ( Also reusable, used here for line breaks between stages )

+* I've used sample data to display and placed it in assets folder in file naming updates.json